luismirandad27/cheatsheets-4-fun/big-data-programming/databricks-certifications/Databricks_DataEngineer_Professional.md

 c.
 Gold (enriched) Layer (MERGE/OVERWRITE)
 - Cleaned data, ready for consumption
 - Read with Spark or Presto
+- You can use gold tables when
+  - Multiple downstream queries consume the table.
+  - Query results should be computed incrementally.
+- Consider using a view when:
+  - Your query is not complex.
+  - You want to reduce storage costs.

 <h4 style="font-style:italic;"> c.3.
 Core Functions </h4>